sun-umn/PyGRANSO/README.md

 If the last fallback strategy failed, make a movement anyway.
 NOTE: make sure not restore the previous snapshot

-Diablae the 2nd wolfe condtion so that the line search becomes backtraking line search
+Disable the 2nd wolfe condtion so that the line search becomes backtraking line search

 Set maxiter = 25 for line search so that there is a lower bound for step size t

+reset Hessian every 100 iters helps avoid non-positive definite matrices in BFGS

+osqp-GPU is not necessary as it's not the main cost

 TODO:

-profiling

-osqp-GPU
+warm start

+SR1

+Comparison based on
+Simple Algorithms for Optimization on Riemannian Manifolds with Constraints

+Manopt new autodiff version

 ## References